-The student has, in accordance with Article 5.11 of the EER the right to inspect their evaluated work.
-The examiner can choose either to:

-- 1. organize a collective inspection hour or - 2. have the students request an appointment within 10 working days after the announcement of the exam results.

-In the case of a collective inspection hour, students that have attended can request a follow-up individual inspection.
-In case of a pressing ground for not being able to attend the collective inspection hour (e.g. overlapping classes, KE@Work or medical appointments, but NOT work or holiday), an individual appointment can be requested within the timeframe as stipulated under 2).
+- 1. The student has, in accordance with Article 5.11 of the EER the right to inspect their evaluated work.
+The examiner can choose either to: - a. organize a collective inspection hour or - b. have the students request an appointment within 10 working days after the announcement of the exam results. - 2.
+Exam inspections in principle take place onsite. - 3.
+In the case of a collective inspection hour, students that have attended can request a follow-up individual inspection aimed at interaction.
+In case of a pressing ground for not being able to attend the collective inspection hour (e.g. overlapping classes, KE@Work or medical appointments, but NOT work or holiday), an individual appointment can be requested within the timeframe as stipulated under paragraph 1.b.
 Collective inspection hours are announced at least 5 days in advance on Student Portal.